artcom/git-json-cms/README.md

+# Notice

+**The development of this project is continued in https://github.com/artcom/acms-compose.**

+**For the sake of backwards compatibility this repository is archived and set to read-only.**

 # Git JSON CMS

 This repository provides a `docker-compose` to setup the Git JSON CMS.
 It creates multiple containers to manage and serve the git content via GIT/HTTP, asset files via WebDav and the [CMS frontend](https://github.com/artcom/git-json-cms-frontend) to easily modify the configuration.